 Fax: (312) 906-5171

 Michelle is the primary counselor regarding public sector careers and office liaison on diversity initiatives.
 She oversees all public interest and diversity programming, resources and job fairs.
-Michelle earned Juris Doctor degree at Loyola University Chicago School of Law, and has worked professionally in a number of legal and non-profit settings including the Loyola University Childlaw Clinic, Lambda Legal Defense and Education Fund, Amnesty International, the Ohio Coalition Against Sexual Assault, and the Chicago immigration law firm of Davidson & Schiller where she worked primarily with clients seeking asylum.
+Michelle earned her Juris Doctor degree at Loyola University Chicago School of Law, and has worked professionally in a number of legal and non-profit settings including the Loyola University Childlaw Clinic, Lambda Legal Defense and Education Fund, Amnesty International, the Ohio Coalition Against Sexual Assault, and the Chicago immigration law firm of Davidson & Schiller where she worked primarily with clients seeking asylum.
 She currently serves on the Advisory Committee for PSJD, an online public service job search resource for students and alumni.
-She is also a member of the Chicago Bar Association Legal Aid Committee; the National Association of Law Placement (NALP) Public Service, Diversity, and GLBT committees; and the American Bar Association Government and Public Sector Division.
+She is also a member of the Chicago Bar Association Legal Aid Committee; the National Association of Law Placement (NALP) Public Service, and Diversity committees; and the American Bar Association Government and Public Sector Division.
 She earned her Bachelor of Arts degree at The Ohio State University and is a member of the Illinois Bar.

 Allison Smith, Director of Data Analytics and Management